Silica Programs

 General Industry

 Respirable Crystalline Silica in General Industry (29 CFR 1910.1053) specifically refers to individuals being potentially exposed in non-construction activities including, but not limited to, carving stone, foundry/hydraulic fracturing, metal casting, and manufacturing of glass and pottery.
 Anytime these activities, or other silica containing materials are used, silica exposure must be assessed before any work begins.
 OES must be contacted so that a crystalline silica assessment is conducted.
 OES will utilize the performance option to determine the 8-hour TWA exposure for each employee based on any combination of air monitoring data and objective data, which can accurately characterize potential employee exposure to respirable crystalline silica.
-If exposures are above the permissible exposure limit, employers must post a sign at each entrance to regulated areas that reads, DANGER: RESPIRABLE CRYSTALINE SILICA CAN CAUSE CANCER OR SILICOSIS (DAMAGE TO LUNGS).
+If exposures are above the permissible exposure limit, employers must post a sign at each entrance to regulated areas that reads, DANGER: RESPIRABLE CRYSTALLINE SILICA CAN CAUSE CANCER OR SILICOSIS (DAMAGE TO LUNGS).
 AVOID BREATHING DUST.
 WEAR RESPIRATORY PROTECTION IN THIS AREA.
 AUTHORIZED PERSONNEL ONLY.

 Request Respirable Crystalline Silica Assessment By OES